zjdgx/tylermcginnis.github.io/pages/articles/2016-07-13-imperative-vs-declarative/index.md

 the address assumes you have some sort of GPS that knows the imperative steps of how to get to your house.

-An automatic car has some sort of abstraction layer overshifting gears.
+An automatic car has some sort of abstraction layer over shifting gears.

-That was the realization that really made it click for me, soI’ll repeat it:
+That was the realization that really made it click for me, so I’ll repeat it:
-Many (if not all) declarative approacheshave some sort of underlying imperative abstraction.
+Many (if not all) declarative approaches have some sort of underlying imperative abstraction.

 If that sentence makes sense, you’re doing great!